 Plan Your Trip to Canada:

 - Stay: We stayed at a number of apartments throughout our Canadian road trip.
 We love to cook when we travel so full apartments work well for us.
-Read more about choosing a good Airbnb here.
-Here is a coupon for your first stay with Airbnb!
+Check out some tips and read more about getting an Airbnb coupon code here.
+Or just take this coupon for your first stay!

 - Travel Insurance: We never travel without travel insurance with World Nomads.
 World Nomads offers incredible flexible and great plans!